snowplow-archive/snowplow.github.com/_posts/2016-08-15-snowplow-android-tracker-0.6.0-released.md

 The Android Tracker has seen a rollercoaster of changes and refactors as we try to find the best technology fit for the SDK.
 This saw the split of the library into an RxJava and a Classic Java approach - the former as a percieved best practice for concurrency and the later as a lightweight alternative to RxJava (due to the somewhat prohibitive DEX count).

 This release brings yet another refactor in that we are now retiring RxJava in favour of the Classic Java approach.
-There is no material difference in performance between the two implementations and it allows us to remove a dependancy from the library.
-Further we feel that RxJava is a paradigm more suited to much more complex concurrency problems than what we use in the tracker - where we require a background event consumer & sender.
+From testing there is no material difference in performance between the two implementations and it allows us to remove a dependancy from the library.
+Further we feel that RxJava is a paradigm more suited to much more complex concurrency patterns than what we use in the tracker - where we simply require a background event consumer & sender.

+That being said there is definetly a place for RxJava in Android, we just cannot justify the complexity of maintaining essentially two trackers for no material gain.

-To add the Tracker to your application:
+To add the Tracker to your application now:

 {% highlight %}
 compile 'com.snowplowanalytics:snowplow-android-tracker:0.6.0@aar'